 ποΈ Malls Nearby:

-Reem Mall (opening soon) β Will feature over 400 stores, indoor snow park, and cinemas
+Reem Mall (opening soon) β Will feature over 400 stores, an indoor snow park, and cinemas

 The Galleria Al Maryah Island β Just minutes away, for luxury brands and fine dining